-Some population groups including children, elderly, and acutely and chronically ill persons (especially those with cardio-respiratory diseases), are considered more sensitive to air pollution than others.
-Sensitive land uses in the vicinity of the Project Site include residential uses discussed above and shown in Figure IV.A-4 on page IV.A-31.
-The closest sensitive receptors are future residential uses in a mixed-use development located adjacent to the Project Site to the south, a future potential residential conversion located across Mill Street from the Project Site, residential units located across 6th Street from the Project Site, and Single Room Occupancy (SRO) Housing located at the northeast corner of Alameda Street and 6th Street, north of the Project Site.
-All other air quality sensitive receptors are located at greater distances from the Project Site, and would be less impacted by Project emissions.
-Therefore, the Project's local (ambient) impacts are quantified only for the sensitive receptors depicted in Figure IV.A-4.
+Some population groups, including children, elderly, and acutely and chronically ill persons (especially those with cardio-respiratory diseases), are considered more sensitive to air pollution than others.
+Sensitive land uses in the Project vicinity include residential uses discussed above and are shown in Figure IV.A-5.
+Residential uses are located to the south along Carlton Way adjacent to the Project Site.
+All other air quality sensitive receptors are located at greater distances from the Project Site and would be less impacted by Project emissions.
+Therefore, the Project's local (ambient) impacts are quantified only for the sensitive receptors depicted in Figure IV.A-4 on page IV.A-30.